Jainsamyak23/CMOS_Full_Adder/README.md

 # Implementation of FULL ADDER Using 28 MOS Transistors and 28nm CMOS Technology
-FULL ADDER (one bit) is designed using 28nm CMOS technology by using Synopsys Custom Compiler.
+FULL ADDER (for 15-4 Compressor) is designed using 28nm CMOS technology by using Synopsys Custom Compiler.

 # Table of Content